Account Search Logout

 “Stop looking at me,” the Bibroci snaps.
 “Your ugly face turns my stomach,”

 “You would, wouldn’t you?”
 Alon grimaces.
-“I heard how you defiled that centurion,”
+“I heard how you defiled that head,”

-Aedan says nothing as he thinks of how the Bibroci will drown on their way back to the hideout.
+Aedan says nothing as he thinks of how the little man will drown on their way back to the hideout.
 Together, they scramble across the clearing under stinging rain.

-“We must hurry—” Aedan finds Alon no longer there.
+“We must hurry—” he turns to find Alon no longer there.
 “Smegma licking cunt!”

-He sprints to a canopied stall, where three horses stand while chowing long grass.
-One is his war prize, and beaming, he kisses the beast’s long muzzle.
+Fearful of his position, Aedan sprints to a canopied stall, where three horses chow from their buckets.
+One is his war prize.
+Beaming, he kisses the beast’s long muzzle and mouths the word, Looir.

 The beast merrily bobs her head before emitting a squeal.